-Information about Siptah tomb Luxor KV 47 Egypt
+Siptah tomb Luxor KV 47 Egypt information, tours, prices, booking

 Siptah tomb Luxor found on the north face of a hill.
 The hill divides the southeast and southwest branches of the central wadi.
 It is within the Valley of the Kings on the West Bank at Luxor (ancient Thebes).
 In fact, It oriented north-south running straight for a distance of 114.04 meters into the hill.
 It also reaches a depth of about 13.12 meters.
 In fact, the name of Siptah means “Son of Ptah, Beloved of Ptah”.
 Moreover, King Siptah was the son of Seti II and Queen Tiaa.
 This throne name was Akh-en-re Setep-en-re, meaning Beautiful for Re, Chosen by Re.
 He not chosen, for he suffered the deformity of a club foot.
 His reign lasted from about 1193 until 1187 BC.

 Like his father we know precious little about Siptah, though perhaps, there is little for us to know.
 He was also the seventh ruler of Egypt’s 19th Dynasty.
 Though in fact he may have never actually ruled at all.
 Moreover, he was also the second son of Seti II, by Tiaa, a relatively minor queen.
 He came to the throne because his older brother, Seti-Merneptah, died before the death of Seti II.
 He inherited the throne while still a minor.
 It was his stepmother, Tausret, along with her Chancellor who actually controlled Egypt.
 It was during the kings short life.
 In fact, Siptah seems to have died in the 6th year of his reign.
 It was after which his stepmother took full royal titles.